ON TAKING THE FIRST STEP TOWARD UNDERSTANDING YOUR RELATIONSHIP WITH MONEY.

 Be overly negative: Security Seekers get nervous about risk, so they often say no to every idea that comes along.
 The Security Seeker can become controlling, using this veto power to keep their spouse from exploring their own dream.

 Get stuck in a research rut: We call this tendency “paralysis by analysis.”
-In other words, Security Seekers can get so caught up in avoiding buyer’s remorse or making sure an opportunity is foolproof that they never act.
+In other words, Security Seekers can get so caught up in avoiding buyer’s remorse or making sure an opportunity is foolproof that they never act on carrying out the purchase.

 Stifle Creativity: This challenge doesn’t just affect other people in the Security Seeker’s life; it affects the Security Seeker, too.
 Over time, that need for security can be so all- consuming that they stop looking at the possibilities and stick with certainties – and that can be a very subtle form of control.

 Impractical: Most impulsive buyers.
 No list = No limits.
-Research isn’t a priority, if it’s there and spenders want it, they’re getting it.
+Research isn’t a priority, if it’s there and spenders want it, they’re getting it regardless.

 Non communicative: Since Spenders don’t think much on purchases, this leads to lack of communication through big purchases.
-Can come across secretive/sneaky.
+It can come across as secretive/sneaky.

 Filled with regret: Sometimes Spenders get carried away with the thrill that they forget about the actual money aspect.